I’m not a permanent resident. Can I come to Canada for a funeral or to care for a loved one?Updated July 26

 Check with the provincial or territorial health authority for your destination to verify any additional restrictions or exemptions.

-If you’re arriving by land or by plane, you must take a COVID-19 test when you arrive.
+For now, if you're arriving by land or by plane, you must take a COVID-19 test when you arrive.
 You must stay in a government-approved hotel for three nights while you wait for your test results.
-You will be responsible for the cost of your stay, unless you are a privately sponsored refugee.
+You are responsible for the cost of your stay, unless you are a privately-sponsored refugee.

-All travellers must also provide their contact and quarantine information before crossing the border or boarding a flight to Canada via ArriveCAN.
+All travellers must use ArriveCAN to provide their contact and quarantine information before crossing the border or boarding a flight to Canada.

-After February 22, 2021, all travellers are required to take another COVID-19 test toward the end of their 14-day quarantine period.
+After February 22, 2021, travellers who are not fully vaccinated must also take another COVID-19 test toward the end of their 14-day quarantine period.

 If you don't follow these rules, you could face serious penalty, including fines or imprisonment.